 2. Empty floor corners – illuminate them

 Layered lighting is one of the most important aspects of interior design in any room.
 It’s about having different light sources, at different levels so that your light is spread.
 It also means you have the flexibility to create different degrees of atmosphere.
 Floor lamps are the perfect idea when it comes to filling empty living room corners.
 They’re a feature in their own right much like artwork is, so your corner is filled with aesthetic value, but will cast a glow onto another feature within your room.
 If you have an awkward corner close to a sofa, your floor lamp puts your seating in the (literal) spotlight.
 If you’ve chosen to put furniture or art in your living room corner though, you can add lighting on top of that as well.
 A table lamp above a feature side table, a picture wall light over your corner decoration, a low-hung pendant illuminating a sculpture on a plinth – every lighting option can be designed to work in your living room corners.

 Image Credit: Natalia Miyar

 3. Corner walls – an opportunity for artwork

 Whether your choice of artwork is framed prints or large-scale oils, it’s tempting to position them all in the centre of the wall.
 But by taking your art into the corner, or corners, it brings instant interest – not only in the pieces themselves but because it’s not the place you always expect to find them.
-Use neighbouring walls in a corner so you have a right-angle of related art.
+Use neighbouring walls in the corners of your living room so you have a right-angle of related art.

 But, if you’re redecorating or are open to redefining your living room’s layout, think about zoning your furniture in a bigger way.
-Moving your seating area into the corner is a good way to build cosiness in your room.
-Is your room on the large side?
+Moving your seating area into the corners of our living room is a good way to build cosiness in your room.
+Is your lounge room on the large side?
 If so, maybe you’ve got room for a secondary, smaller sofa.

 Image Credit: Laura Hammett